lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 2.2.
 The "Results" tab at the top will display the results from the query, which plots the sun-centered orbit of ``heliocentricY`` versus ``heliocentricX``.
-Click on the plot settings icon and in the pop-up window, select "Chart Options" and then add a grid to the x and y axis to more easily identify the Sun's location at (0, 0).
+Click on the plot settings icon and in the pop-up window, select "Chart Options" and then add a grid to the x- and y-axis to more easily identify the Sun's location at (0, 0).
 Click "Apply" and "Close".

-Note that the defalt axis labels here use the "AU" description for the distance in astronomical units.
-The official, IAU-sanctioned abbreviation of an astronomical unit is "au" (lower case), not "AU."
-If you are interested in the details - you can check out the article on "Astronomical unit" on Wikipedia.
-If you plan to use those (or equivalent) plots for publication, you need to edit the lables accordingly by clicking on the "Chart Options" for each plot.

 .. figure:: /_static/portal_tut02_step02a.png
     :width: 400